JeeWeetje/iot-workshop/README.md

     ![alt tag](img/azure-notifications.png)

-2. On the left, select `Resource groups`
+2. On the left, select `Resource groups`.
+A List of resource groups is shown

     ![alt tag](img/azure-resource-groups.png)